 How would I know that they were safe?

 How on earth would I be able to take care of both of them, and my two-year-old… all by myself?

 Bringing not one, but two, premature babies home was a lot of work.
 I think it’s something that all twin parents would be really nervous about.

 Despite my nerves and fears, it was overall a relatively smooth experience.

-Before we get started on the actual coming home part, it’s important to note that multiples don’t always get dismissed on the same day.
+Before we get started on the actual coming home part, it’s important to note that NICU twins don’t always get dismissed on the same day.